joelouthan/Theologicus/src/pastorals/2-timothy1-8-12.md

 ### Proclaim through your life for the gospel of God

->1 Corinthians 15:1-8 (CSB) Now I want to make clear for you, brothers and sisters, the gospel I preached to you, which you received, on which you have taken your stand 2 and by which you are being saved, if you hold to the message I preached to you—unless you believed in vain.
+>1 Corinthians 15:1-8 Now I want to make clear for you, brothers and sisters, the gospel I preached to you, which you received, on which you have taken your stand 2 and by which you are being saved, if you hold to the message I preached to you—unless you believed in vain.
 3 For I passed on to you as most important what I also received: that Christ died for our sins according to the Scriptures, 4 that he was buried, that he was raised on the third day according to the Scriptures, 5 and that he appeared to Cephas, then to the Twelve.
 6 Then he appeared to over five hundred brothers and sisters at one time; most of them are still alive, but some have fallen asleep.
 7 Then he appeared to James, then to all the apostles.
 8 Last of all, as to one born at the wrong time, he also appeared to me.

 If you don't believe this gospel, there is nothing to be ashamed.
 I don't care if you have been going to church all of your life and you still don't get it.
 But you not reaching out to someone on your right or your left or any pastor or anybody else in church and just yell out, "I don't know God."
 Don't presume everything is going to work itself out in end.
 You take that route and you will end up under the eternal wrath of Jesus Christ.
 Don't be like that.
 You no longer have to pretend.
 Call out to God.
 Ask for help.
 All the ministers and saints of God have the rest of our lives to show you the love and grace of God.
 Some are going to do it in their own way.
 That is the goodness of God.